donnerc/pyrobotsim-docs/docs/source/worlds/ant.rst

     This is a rather advanced scenario, where a naive stateless approach does not work.
-The aim of the scenario is to program to robot to let it follow the "ant" track, that is a track formed by marks on the ground with space in between.
-The fact that the robot only "sees" a mark when the IR sensors pass over it avoids any kind of "planning".
-There for, the decisions and strategy cannot only depend on the values measured by the IR sensor but has to rely on another context related information, that is to say state.
+The aim of the scenario is to program to robot to let it follow the "ant" track made of marks on the ground with space in between.
+The fact that the robot doesn't "see" a mark unless the IR sensors passes over it prevents any "planning".
+Therefore, the decisions and strategy cannot only depend on the values measured by the IR sensor but has to rely on another context related information, that is to say state.

-    This world is a good opportunity to motivate state diagrams and to learn how to implement a a program where decisions also depend on the state of one or several variables.
+    This world is a good opportunity to motivate state diagrams and to learn how to implement a program where decisions also depend on the state of one or several variables.

 ..  admonition:: Source file